RSA

 res, err := client.RSA().ExportKeyShares(ctx, exportSessionConfig, keyID, publicWrappingKey)

 The returned result can now be used in an import session at another Builder Vault instance.
-Alternatively, if you have access to threshold+1 or more key shares and their private unwrapping keys, you can recover the AES key as follows:
+Alternatively, if you have access to threshold+1 or more key shares and their private unwrapping keys, you can recover the RSA key as follows:

 // If you do this for all key shares